-Our old tagline "Timeless yet distinctive" encapsulates the oval-cut diamond perfectly.
-Ovals are a classic alternative to more traditional round diamonds, and they're definitely having a moment.
-About half of the inquiries that came in here at Dana Walden this month were for designs centered around oval gemstones.
+The Dana Walden tagline "timeless yet distinctive" encapsulates the oval-cut diamond perfectly; oval engagement rings (solitaires and halos) are a current & classic alternative to more traditional round engagement rings.
+Seeing a steady increase in popularity over the last five years or so, ovals are definitely having a moment.
+In fact, about half of the inquiries that come in at Dana Walden every month are for oval designs.

-Also be mindful of this common indication of a poorly cut oval diamond: sometimes a dark shadow that resembles a bow tie can render toward the center of a poorly cut oval stone.
-Generally, if it's the first thing you notice about the ring, look for another one.
-Make sure you view your oval diamonds in person or request video from the seller to ensure you don't end up receiving a stone with this common issue.
+Also be mindful of "bow ties" if you opt for an oval engagement ring design.
+"Bow ties" are a dark shadow resembling a bow tie that can render toward the center of some poorly-cut oval stones.
+If it a real issue in a gem you're looking at, it will be the first thing you notice.
+Make sure you view your oval diamonds in person or request video from the seller to ensure you don't end up receiving a piece that is a glaring example of this issue.

 Our most popular oval solitaire is Jessa, shown above.
 For all of our designs, Dana and Rad vet hundreds of gems before settling on the perfect gem for each piece.
 For the Jessa oval solitaire design, the magic lies in thoughtful handmade details like those split-claw prongs and delicate setting, which really allows that hand-selected gem to shine.

 Our full Oval Collection puts various ratios on display.
 Certainly, working with oval diamonds and gems gives us a chance to demonstrate how each and every Dana Walden engagement ring is built around a hand-selected gem to ensure a seamless handmade, custom piece.